mohdmahsoof/ii-researcher/README.md

 - Configurable LLM models for different tasks
 - Asynchronous operation for better performance
 - Comprehensive answer generation with references
-- Performance monitoring with Langfuse
+- Support for customizable pipelines and reasoning methods for deep search

-## Prerequisites
+## Required Software

-- Python 3.7+ (for local development)
+- Python 3.7+ (required for local development)
-- Docker and Docker Compose (for containerized deployment)
+- Docker and Docker Compose (required for containerized deployment)
-- OpenAI API key
-- Tavily API key (for web search and extraction)
-- SerpAPI API key (alternative search provider)
-- Firecrawl API key (for web scraping)
-- Langfuse keys (for monitoring)
-- Node.js and npm (for local frontend development)
+- Node.js and npm (required for local frontend development)

 ## Installation and Setup